Bird Paradise: Ocean Network Express Penguin Cove

 Penguin Cove is one of the world's largest simulated Antarctic exhibits.
-Featuring cold saltwater pools for king, gentoo, humboldt and northern rockhopper penguins, the exhibit simulates conditions near the South Pole.
+Featuring cold saltwater pools for king, gentoo and northern rockhopper penguins, the exhibit simulates conditions near the South Pole.
 The building consists of two levels, one for observing the birds whilst swimming (via underwater viewing galleries), and another above the water level simulating a windswept, cold beach for the birds to roost and nest on.
 The exhibit utilises specially-timed lighting systems for the birds' well-being, intending to replicate the 24-hour summer daylight of the poles, or, depending on the time of year, the 24-hours of darkness (polar winter).
 This exhibit has earned the Platinum BCA Green Mark Award for green innovation.